oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Snippets.md

 - **Line** - at the start of a line.
 For example, `#directive` snippets have context `Any|Line`.
 - **Any** - anywhere.

-The program loads all snippet files with names that end with `Snippets.xml` from the program settings folder in the Documents folder.
+The app loads all snippet files with names that end with `Snippets.xml` from the app settings folder in the Documents folder.
 You can add/delete snippets files there.
 You can edit them in an XML editor too.

 Default snippets are read-only, but you can clone a default snippet (right click, copy, paste) and edit the clone.
 If both snippets are checked and have the same name, the clone will be the first in the completion list.